jboss-developer/jboss-eap-quickstarts/hibernate-search/README.md

 ---------------------

 Access the running application in a browser at the following URL:  <http://localhost:8080/jboss-as-hibernate-search>

-Contributor: Briefly describe what you will see when you access the application.
-For example:

-        You will be presented with a simple form for adding key/value pairs and a checkbox to indicate whether the updates should be executed using an unmanaged component.

-            If the box is checked, the updates will be executed within a session bean method.
-            If the box is not checked, the transactions and JPA updates will run in a servlet instead of session beans.

-        To list all existing key/value pairs, leave the key input box empty.

-        To add or update the value of a key, enter a key and value input boxe and click the submit button to see the results.

-Contributor: Add any information that will help them run and understand your quickstart.
+	Use case 1:  Submit feed

+		Admin users can add/edit/delete the RSS feed URL to the system.

+	Use case 2:  Add news to database

+		This will be done by a period polling of RSS feeds from the feed providers and identifying the content attributes of the feed and saving them.

+	Use case 3: Search the news

+		This is where the full text search is going to happen

+	Use case 4: View the news

+		View the news by clicking selected news from Use case 3

 Undeploy the Archive